DaeguDude/todoList/README.md

 `Todo`, `TodoList`.

 What I am understanding at this point is, break it into the components and put functions that belong to it.
 For example, I have `todoListCardView` component, which will list all todolist on the display.
-And it has a lot of functions inside, but it's just not visible.
-How do I organise these functions?
-With what rules do I separate them?
+And it has a lot of functions inside, it's just not visible.

+How do I organise these functions that make `todoListCardView` component?
+If my component has a lot of features, more functions it will have.
+And I have a hard time how to separate these.

 ## Future Plan(Refactoring)